andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

 `use (psTape .
 P.focus) :: (MonadState s m, HasProgState s) => m Op` gives.

-The fact that we can use GADTs to specify the "result type" of each of our primitives is a key part about how `Prompt` from *MonadPrompt* works, and how it implements the interpreter pattern.
+The fact that we can use GADTs to specify the "result type" of each of our primitives is a key part about how `Program` from *operational* works, and how it implements the interpreter pattern.

 This is enforced in Haskell's type system (through the "dependent pattern match"), so GHC will complain to us if we ever return something of the wrong